f5devcentral/f5-automation-labs/docs/class2/module4/lab2.rst

 #.
 The Build is now running, and the stages are being executed in order.
 However, on our third stage we have a **pause** and an approval **needed**.
 Also at the same time Slack has began to notify us that a new service is being deployed, and someone needs to approve it.

    |lab-2-6|

-   Highlight over the third Stage to prompt for the Approval
+Hover over the third Stage to prompt for Approval

    |lab-2-7|

    |lab-2-8|

 #.
-Approve the change in Jenkins to allow the build to finish.
-Once this is done, the approval and finished Slack notification will be sent.
+To allow the build to finish, select Proceed to approve the change in Jenkins.
+Once this is done, the approval and finished Slack notifications will be sent.

    |lab-2-9|

    |lab-2-10|

 #.
 At the end of the Build event (success or failure) there is a console output from Jenkins.
-Select the blue globe on the left to see the outputs
+Select the blue globe on the left to see the outputs.

    |lab-2-11|

 #.
-The Console Output file not only contains the Jenkins output from the Build, but also the f5-newman-wrapper toolkit logs for easy troubleshooting
+The Console Output file not only contains the Jenkins output from the Build, but also the f5-newman-wrapper toolkit logs for easy troubleshooting.

    |lab-2-12|